Struggling with getting your children to do chores without nagging or complaining? Learn what to do when your kids refuse to do chores.

 Kids respond well to reason, rather than “because I said so.”
 When I follow a request with the reason, my kids are more likely to listen.
 You might tell them to clean up their blocks so they know where to find them the next day.

 You also need to hold them accountable for certain behaviors.
-Tell them they’re not ready for taking care of their blocks and you’ll put them away until tomorrow.
-Try to tie in the consequences to their actions (or their lack of actions).
+If they don’t clean up, tell them they must not ready to take care of their blocks then, so you’ll have to put them away until tomorrow.
+Tie in the consequences to their actions (or their lack of actions).

-Then, follow through with consequences if they don’t clean up.
+Then, follow through with consequences.
 Don’t say you’ll put away the blocks with no intention of doing so.
-Empty threats might work the first or second time, but after a while, they’ll catch on.
+Empty threats might work the first or second time, but after a while, your kids will catch on.

 Instead, follow through with your actions, no matter how difficult.
-Even if they whine or throw an epic meltdown in public.
+Even if they whine or throw an epic meltdown.
 They need to know you keep your word, not only with consequences but with anything you say you’ll do.

 Many parents resort to rewards or bribes to convince their kids to do chores.
 And, like empty threats, it works in the short-term.
 Kids find motivation to do chores when they know a reward awaits them.